flip4fzL/qb-dumpsters/README.md

 This is not my work this is just a re-work of the qb-dumpsters script made my PhantomDK.
 All I did was change out the progress bars for mobius rprogress bars, add the eye commands and clean up unnecessary coding and I'm sure it could be improved even more.

-You will need to download the following dependancies
+You will need to download the following dependancies: Credits to Mobius and all involved on the QB-Target project

-RPROGRESS Bars (Included due to the fact that I had a previous version before "Linear" changes) https://github.com/Mobius1/rprogress
+RPROGRESS Bars (Included due to the fact that I had a previous version before "Linear" changes)

+https://github.com/Mobius1/rprogress

 QB-TARGET